zippyy/myblog/content/post/red-pill-or-blue-pill/index.md

 +++
-author = "Nicholas Bennett"
+author = 'Nicholas Bennett'
-date = 2021-10-13T01:47:36Z
+date = '2021-10-13T01:47:36Z'
-description = ""
+description = ''
-featureimage = "reddoorbluedoor.jpg"
+featureimage = 'reddoorbluedoor.jpg'
-slug = "red-pill-or-blue-pill"
+slug = 'red-pill-or-blue-pill'
-title = "Red Pill or Blue Pill"
+title = 'Red Pill or Blue Pill'
 +++
 So I took the plunge over the weekend and setup a matrix home-server, I have not gotten any of the bridges setup yet but so far I am liking the interfaces.